-From how people treated her grandmother and some others in her shoes, Mabel vowed to make life better for persons with disabilities.
+From how people treated her grandmother and some other vulnerable persons like that, Mabel vowed to make life better for those with disabilities.

 “So I just walked up to him and I asked him if he could get a job that would pay better than begging, would he be ready to work?
 And he said yes.”